-That’s because freelance web developer rates vary based on experienced, location, and expertise.
+Asking for an average freelance web developer hourly rate is much like asking how much someone in the US pays in rent.
+Just as rent varies wildly based on location, size, quality, and the renters budget, web developer rates depend on the project, their expertise, and even where they live.
 Some developers charge $20,000 per website, while others scrape by at $30 per hour.
 It all depends on the developer.

 What Type of Development?

 Not all development work is the same.
 Do you need a website built from scratch or do you need some updates to an existing site?
 Can you handle maintenance once it’s up and running or will you need someone on-call to help you out?
 Are you looking for a simple website with a few pages, or a full-blown E-commerce site?

 The most common requests we receive are for websites from scratch, maintenance, and smaller design projects…

 Website From Scratch — Building a website from scratch almost always more expensive in the short term than adding on to an existing site.
 However, add-on’s like a content management system, HTML5, and mobile responsiveness may cost extra.

 Ongoing Maintenance — All websites need ongoing maintenance, but not all websites require a developer to do it.
 Depending on the style of your website, it may be something you can do yourself, so make sure that your developer walks you through the backend of any new site so that you can truly get a sense of whether it’s something you can tackle (and take notes!).
 If you aren’t ready to handle it, you need to be prepared to have a freelance web developer on hand to help with updates, hosting issues, URL changes, tool integration, or the creation of new pages.
 Ideally, you should plan to develop a relationship with this developer rather than hiring whoever you can find at the moment you need help.

 Design needs — Sometimes freelance web developers also offer design services, such as image creation for blog posts and other website pages.
 These are typically done for one-time fees rather than an hourly rate or on retainer.